Right of Way

 For example, some Piedmont Electric vehicles are more than 12 feet wide when stabilizing outriggers are lowered.
 A boom truck — used to set or move utility poles — is more than 26 feet long, and these vehicles require at least 14 feet of vertical clearance from the ground.
 When attached, pole trailers and utility trucks can be more than 85 feet long.

-While new rights-of-way are typically cleared by the cooperative or its contractors, members have the option, by obtaining prior approval from Piedmont Electric, of clearing their own new right-of-way or hiring a contractor to perform the work.
-All rights-of-way clearing should meet Piedmont Electric specifications and should be performed in a timely manner.
-Existing right-of-way are maintained by Piedmont Electric or its contractors.
+While new rights-of-way are typically cleared by the cooperative or its contractors, members have the option, by obtaining prior approval from Piedmont Electric, of clearing their own new right of way or hiring a contractor to perform the work.
+All right of way clearing should meet Piedmont Electric specifications and should be performed in a timely manner.
+Existing right of way are maintained by Piedmont Electric or its contractors.

 Truck and Pole Trailer